rufousJr/warpwoofwimble/content/pages/Ys/monkeyandbear.md

 	> And we can't have none of *that*!
 	> Move along, Bear; there, there; that's that."

-This is probably obvious to any fluent English speaker, but it's worth highlighting.
 This verse makes a pun of the English idiom, "the pot calling the kettle black".
+Additionally, in ornithology, the word "kettle" signifies a group of birds circling in flight.

 [wire]: http://www.thewire.co.uk/in-writing/interviews/joanna-newsom.1